vazome/vazome.tech/content/AWS/Compute/EC2.md

 	Desired capacity must be always more than Minimum and less than Maximum.
 [Set capacity limits on your Auto Scaling group - Amazon EC2 Auto Scaling](https://docs.aws.amazon.com/autoscaling/ec2/userguide/asg-capacity-limits.html)

-ASG can use [[Elastic Load Balancer (ELB)]] instead of [[EC2 Instance Status Checks and Auto recovery]] - Load Balancer checks with EC2 in stances and they don't pass – report -> scale.
+ASG can use [[AWS Elastic Load Balancer (ELB)]] instead of [[EC2 Instance Status Checks and Auto recovery]] - Load Balancer checks with EC2 in stances and they don't pass – report -> scale.
 With ALB you can utilize HTTP/S health check and be aware of the application status.

 > [!WARNING]
 > Make sure you Load Balancer health checks are configured thoroughly to report actual application status and don't erroneously report successful state.